-- Over 20 Iranian drones and missiles struck the world's largest oil-processing facility, the Abqaiq crude-processing plant in eastern Saudi Arabia on September 14.
-Riyadh's oil production was temporarily cut in half as a result.4 - The Yemeni al Houthi movement rapidly claimed the attack and threatened additional strikes.5 - Saudi Arabia stated that recovered-drone and missile debris indicated Iranian
+More than 20 Iranian drones and missiles struck the world's largest oil-processing facility, the Abqaiq crude-processing plant in eastern Saudi Arabia, on September 14.
+Riyadh's oil production was temporarily cut in half as a result.4 The Yemeni al Houthi movement rapidly claimed the attack and threatened additional strikes.5 On September 18, Saudi Arabia stated that recovered drone and missile debris indicated Iranian origin but did not accuse Iran of directly conducting the attack.6

-- origin but did not accuse Iran of directly conducting the attack on September 18.6 - US Secretary of State Pompeo quickly attributed the attack to Iran and asserted that there is no reason to assess the attacks originated in Yemen.
-Pompeo later affirmed that the attack did not originate from Iraq either following a phone call with Iraqi Prime Minister Adel Abdul Mehdi on September 15.7 US officials reportedly concluded that the attack originated in Ahvaz in southwestern Iran at the direct order of Iran's Supreme Leader, Ali Khamenei.8 - The UK, France, and Germany released a joint statement, attributing the attack to Iran and condemning the action.9
+US Secretary of State Mike Pompeo quickly attributed the attack to Iran and asserted that there is no reason to assess that the attacks originated in Yemen.
+Pompeo later affirmed that the attack did not originate from Iraq either, following a phone call with Iraqi Prime Minister Adel Abdul Mehdi on September 15.7 US officials reportedly concluded that the attack originated in Ahvaz in southwestern Iran at the direct order of Iranian Supreme Leader Ali Khamenei.8

+On September 23, France, Germany, and the UK released a joint statement, attributing the attack to Iran and condemning the action.9